 Regarding ransomware, the cost of losing control of a website goes far beyond the lost daily revenue.
 In 2016, the New York Times reported how ransomware plagued a toy company, Rokenbok Education, during the previous holiday season.
 Cybercriminals infected Rokenbook’s database with malware.
 The attackers “encrypted company files” and demanded “a hefty ransom to unlock the data.”
 Rather than pay the ransom, Rokenbook rebuilt its whole system.

 Previously Rokenbook had experienced a denial of service attack, which also took them offline for a while.
 While outages may be temporary, a few days of lost business can have a permanent cost when customers go elsewhere.
-The Times also reported how a denial of service attack took down the website for a large indoor skatepark.
+In the same article, the Times reported how a denial of service attack took down the website for a large indoor skatepark on Staten Island.
 Many customers thought the business had closed permanently — a lasting, harmful misperception.

 The costs of a bad breach are more than financial